greendoglab/greendoglab.com/src/content/home/back.md

-title: Development projects any complexity using Django or Flask
+title: Development projects any complexity using Python
 illustration: /static/images/ui.png

 We love python and develop projects yousing framworks Django and Flask.